 The Anglo-Saxon name Highway comes from when the family resided in Wiltshire, where they took their name from the place-name Highway.
 The place-name Highway was spelt in the Domesday Book of 1086, as Hiwei.
 Further research revealed that the name is derived from the Old English elements heg and weg, which meant "road used for carrying hay."
 The original bearer of the name may have resided nest to such a feature; however, the late date of the first appearance of the surname (1324) suggests that the place-name preceded the surname and that the surname is directly derived from the place.

 The surname Highway was first found in Wiltshire, where evidence suggests they held a family seat before the Norman Conquest.

-Important Dates for the Highway family
+Early History of the Highway family

 This web page shows only a small excerpt of our Highway research.
 Another 71 words (5 lines of text) covering the years 1066, 1272, 1307, and 1620 are included under the topic Early Highway History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Highway has been recorded under many different variations, including Highway, Heyweye, Hiwei, Heighway and others.

 Early Notables of the Highway family (pre 1700)